phillm4/ISS_uNLC/README.md

 Loading images: [ ##.# %]
 Total Sequence Shape:  (25, 512, 640, 3)
 Memory Usage for Sequence: 24.58 MB.
-24576000
 ...
 ...
 ```
+Once the process is complete, the segemtation results will be located in the designated *results/* folder.

 #### Example (2.)
-Segment a **short** video that is located at *home/.../vidpath/video.avi*.
-No output directory will be specified.
-A frame gap of 3 is desired.
-The commands and potential output should then be similar to the following.
-In general, segmenting directly from a video is not recommended at this time.
-It is important that the video is short.
+Segment a **short** video that is located at *home/.../vidpath/video.avi* (not included in this repository).
+No output directory will be specified and a frame gap of 3 will be used.
+Segmenting directly from a video is not recommended at this time and it is important that the video is short.
 ```
 $ cd ISS_uNLC/
 $ python iss_main.py -vid home/.../vidpath/video.avi -fgap 3